nrwl/nx/docs/shared/recipes/nx-release/build-before-versioning.md

 }
 ```

-The `groupPreVersionCommand` will run in addition of the global `preVersionCommand`.
+The `groupPreVersionCommand` will run in addition to the global `preVersionCommand`.